Upcoming Workshops – Fiber

 I am a sustainability artisan, entrepreneur, textile artist, clothing engineer, and educator.
 I work with textiles, sculpting wearable art for the body.
 I experiment with digital printing by printing my art photographs on textiles and using those prints as basis for creating wearable art for the body.
 I use raw materials such as vintage and dead stock - all are natural fiber materials, such as cotton, silk, linen.
 I create almost no waste and teach others how to do the same.
 My workshops are "small batch" - limited to less than 10 in person as well as online.
 That affords participants individual attention.
 I teach the skills for working with textiles, including, but not limited to sewing, handwork, pattern making, and draping.

-Search By Medium
+Search by Medium

 Search Workshops